- Excess Varsity Athlete Insurance

 Loss to Students' Property: CWU assumes NO responsibility for loss or damage to any university resident's personal property from any cause of loss.
 CWU strongly recommends that all university residents obtain insurance coverage by purchasing a renter's insurance policy through an independent agency or verifying coverage is available under a parent or guardian's homeowner's insurance policy.

 Personal property insurance with limited coverage can be purchased at www.collegestudentinsurance.com.
-For information regarding policy, contact Elaine Ames at 509 963-1838.
+For information regarding policy, contact Tricia Rabel at 509 963-1838.
 Failure to verify or obtain personal property insurance may result in unrecoverable financial loss.

 Self-Insurance Liability Policy: The State's Self-Insurance Fund is used to pay tort claim judgments and settlements arising from general liability and vehicle accidents for which the State is found to be negligent.
 Please visit this LINK to access the Enterprise Wide Transportation Policy on state vehicle, private vehicle and rental vehicle usage when conducting “Official State Business”.
 Visit this LINK to find detailed information on claim processing.
 Please contact the Director of Business Services with all claims information and questions.

 Graduate Student Health Insurance Plan: This is a sickness and injury insurance plan for all registered Graduate Teaching Assistants taking credit hours at CWU and contracted as a Graduate Teaching Assistant.
 Graduate Studies and Research automatically enrolls and pays the premiums, unless the Graduate Teaching Assistant elects otherwise.
 Visit the Ascension website at www.4studenthealth.com/cwu to enroll and access brochures, enrollment cards (printable using Adobe Acrobat), coverage receipts, ID cards, claims status and other services.
 Click the following link for information about Eligibility and Costs.